-Centralized Public Grievance Redress And Monitoring System (CPGRAMS) is an online web-enabled system developed by NIC, in association with Directorate of Public Grievances (DPG) and Department of Administrative Reforms and Public Grievances (DARPG).
+Centralized Public Grievance Redress And Monitoring System (CPGRAMS) is an online web-enabled system developed by NIC, in association with the Directorate of Public Grievances (DPG) and Department of Administrative Reforms and Public Grievances (DARPG).

 For aspirants preparing for the Civil Services exam, the CPGRAMS is an important topic to be prepared for the upcoming exams.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!